HydrologicEngineeringCenter/hec-python-library/rtd_docs/jython-methods/asin.rst

 The hec-python-library equivalent of Jython method **asin()**:

-.. include:: _not_supported.rst
+.. include:: _not_implemented.rst

-You can work around this in the following manner.
+The following example performs the equivalent:

 .. code-block:: python